gigaai/docs/wordpress/shortcode-generic.md

 # Generic Shortcode
 ---
-Since 2.0, Giga AI added new feature which let you fetch the posts and show generic templates (carousels) of Posts without touching to the code.
-This works perfectly with WooCommerce Product also since Products are basically Posts.
+Since 2.0, Giga AI added new feature which let you fetch the posts and show as generic templates (carousels) without write any line of code.
+This also allows you control any part of Generic template and works perfectly with WooCommerce Product since Products are basically Posts.

 ## Adding Dynamic Shortcode
 > This shortcode is one of our dynamic shortcodes.
 To add Dynamic shortcode, follow the steps below: